joelparkerhenderson/demo-swift-rest/README.md

 1. Edit `Models/Item.swift`.

-1. Add code to import RealmSwift, and add init methods, and make the properties dynamic and default to nil.
+1. Add code to import RealmSwift, and add public init methods, and make the properties dynamic and default to nil.

-        import UIKit
         import Alamofire
         import ObjectMapper
         import RealmSwift

-        class Item: Object, Mappable {
+        public class Item: Object, Mappable {

           // Create some properties that correspond to the
           // key fields in the JSON data that we will fetch.